 We also encourage you to contact Brian Schall of the Schall Law Firm, 2049 Century Park East, Suite 2460, Los Angeles, CA 90067, at 310-301-3335, to discuss your rights free of charge.
 You can also reach us through the firm's website at www.schallfirm.com, or by email at firstname.lastname@example.org.

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-JOYY dramatically overstated the revenues of its live-streaming business.
-The majority of the Company's users were bots, which it used in a roundtripping scheme to produce fake revenues.
-The Company overstated its cash reserves.
-The Company's acquisition of Bigo was a scheme to benefit insiders.
+Jianpu's Credit Card Recommendation Business Unit engaged in transactions involving undisclosed related parties or lacking in business substance.
+As a result, the Company's revenues, costs, and expenses for fiscal 2018 and 2019 were overstated.
+The Company suffered from material weaknesses in its internal controls over financial reporting.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about JOYY, investors suffered damages.
+When the market learned the truth about Jianpu, investors suffered damages.

 Join the case to recover your losses.

 The Schall Law Firm represents investors around the world and specializes in securities class action lawsuits and shareholder rights litigation.

 This press release may be considered Attorney Advertising in some jurisdictions under the applicable law and rules of ethics.